NaderCYBERR/Projet-Analyse/README.md

 2. The top gaming consoles are Microsoft (Xbox), Sony     (Playstation) and Nintendo, with Google acting as a new competitor.
 Does the dataset also back this information?
 Analyze with respect to different regions.
 3. What are the top 10 games currently making the most sales globally?
 4. What are the top games for different regions?
-5. Are there any games with release year older than 2000 that are still making high sales?
-What are they?

-6. What are the top gaming genres that are making high sales?
-7. Does the publisher have any impact on the regional sales?
-8. Is there any region that has out-performed global average sales?

 <center>